deckhouse/deckhouse/docs/site/LOCAL_DEV.md

-# Running a site with the documentation locally.
+# Running a site with the documentation locally

 - Clone repo firstly.